 By federating the responsibility for making data available to the organisation and keeping the end-to-end accountability within each data domain we can expect multiple improvements:

-- Waiting/queuing: the federated aspect of the data mesh means that there is no more one single bottleneck to throttle data access requirements across the organisation.
+- Waiting/queuing: the federated aspect of data mesh means that there is no more one single bottleneck to throttle data access requirements across the organisation.
 Data is accessible self-serve removing any requirement for waiting if executed well.

 - Unplanned interruptions and context switching: